isomerpages/nlb-learning/_reading/Adults Seniors/Content.md

 <h5>Storyworthy: Engage, Teach, Persuade, and Change Your Life through the Power of Storytelling</h5>
 <p>Matthew Dicks (2018), New World.</p>
 <a href="https://nlb.overdrive.com/media/3990836" target="_blank"><img src="/images/reading/adults-seniors/storyworthy.png" style="width:300px; text-align:left;" alt="you're not listening"></a>
-<p>A five-time The Moth GrandSlam winner, the author shares techniques on enthralling your audience with stories.</p>
+<p>A five-time The Moth Grand Slam winner, the author shares techniques on enthralling your audience with stories.</p>
 <p><a href="https://nlb.overdrive.com/media/3990836" target="_blank">Borrow the eBook here</a>. </p>
 <body>Retrieved from NLB Overdrive (myLibraryid is required to access the eBook).</body>